Manoj1428/group04-pm05/docs/plan.md

 |---------|----|---------|------|-----|
 |Example: Reviewing software development exercies of software application A|	1.Software requirements specification 2.Developers have accurately captured application requirements|	Peer review of software requirements specification|	At regular intervals during the collection of requirements and a final review at the conclusion of requirements collection|	Lead developers in accordance with other knowledgeable developers|
 ||||||
+## Quality Control
+The focus of quality control is on the deliverables of the project.
+Quality control monitors project deliverables to verify that the deliverables are of acceptable quality and the customer is satisfied.

+- The major deliverables of the project that will be tested for acceptable quality level.
+- The quality standards and customer satisfaction criteria established for the project deliverable.
+Included are any organizational standards that need to be followed.
+- The quality control activities that will be executed to monitor the quality of the deliverables.
+- How often or when the quality control activity will be performed.
+- The name of the person responsible for carrying out and reporting on the quality control activity.